NURSING CLINICAL INTERNSHIP

 Learn about community health nursing on clinical rotations in English-speaking Belize

-During this two-week community health clinical internship in tropical Belize, you will participate in clinical nursing rotations where you will have the opportunity to shadow Belizean nurses.
+During this two-week community health nursing clinical internship in tropical Belize, you will participate in clinical nursing rotations where you will have the opportunity to shadow Belizean nurses and medical professionals.

-Because English is Belize’s official language, you will be able to easily communicate with and learn from the Belizean health care workers you are shadowing.
+During the program, you will spend one week shadowing nurses in hospital facilities in San Ignacio and another week with community health workers in surrounding towns and villages.
 You will develop an understanding of Belize’s health system and gain an appreciation of what it means to be a health worker in a different social and cultural context.

 Although you will work hard, you will also have plenty of opportunities to immerse yourself in the culture and natural beauty of Belize, a multicultural, biodiverse country that borders the Caribbean Sea.

-In addition to an organized excursion to the Xunantunich Maya site, you will have free time to dip your toes in the Caribbean Sea, shop at the town market, get to know your fellow interns, and have some fun!
+In addition to an organized wilderness excursion, you will have free time to explore, shop at the town market, get to know your fellow interns, and have some fun!

 Examples of possible clinical placements include: